theupdateframework/specification/tuf-spec.md

   : <dfn>CONSISTENT_SNAPSHOT</dfn>
   ::
-    A boolean indicating whether the repository supports consistent snapshots.
+    An optional boolean indicating whether the repository supports consistent snapshots.
+This field is optional for backward compatibility with old metadata that may exist without it.
+New implementations SHOULD include it.
 Section 7 goes into more detail on the consequences of enabling this setting on a repository.

   : <dfn for="role">VERSION</dfn>
   ::